jackmaden/philosophybreak/src/pages/articles/absurdity-with-camus/index.md

 In this picture one concern _does_ remain, however — and it's a big one.

->"There is only one really serious philosophical question," Camus says, "and that is suicide.
-Deciding whether or not life is worth living is to answer the fundamental question in philosophy."
+>“There is only one really serious philosophical question,” Camus says, “and that is suicide.
+Deciding whether or not life is worth living is to answer the fundamental question in philosophy.”

 Yikes.